 It is the case that Bach latterly composed a dozen chorale fantasia cantatas, often presumed to 'fill in the gaps' (Wolff p 280) but this plan may well have been an after-thought.
 Certainly Bach was in no hurry to complete the cycle in this way as the composition of these later works was spread over at least a decade.

-What we can state with certainty, however, is that none of the thirteen remaining cantatas follows the exact format of the first forty.
+What we can state with certainty, however, is that none of the thirteen remaining cantatas in this cycle follows the exact format of the first forty.
 It is almost as if Bach deliberately went out of his way to break his established pattern.
 Additionally, it is only after C 1 that we find Bach borrowing from earlier works, most particularly the Easter Cantata C 4 (composed over a decade earlier and also resurrected in full for the first cycle) and parts of C 74.
 There is no evidence of parody or recycling in any of the movements of the initial forty chorale/cantatas.

 But whatever the truth of the matter, we know that that Bach needed to provide six cantatas over the period of one month from March 30th 1725 (Cs 4, 6, 42, 85, 103 and 108).
 The usual cantata rehearsals and performances would have been ongoing in addition to those of the Saint John Passion (BWV 245) and the Easter Oratorio (C 249), and it is also likely that Bach was still revising the former work.
-Would it have been possible to have produced fantasias for each of these works of the length and standard of the first forty.
+Would it have been possible to have produced lengthy fantasias for each of these works of the complexity and standard of the first forty?
 Was it a case of Bach the pragmatist recognising his limitations and adapting to them?

 Of course, some of the planning and composition would almost certainly have taken place in the musically sparse weeks of Lent during February and March.
 But April must still have been a particularly demanding and stressful period in Bach's life and it would have been little wonder that, with all this pressure and in addition to the fact that he may have been seeking and advising new librettists, he abandoned his grand scheme.